As an Amazon Associate I earn from qualifying purchases.

 This hoverboard is a little more street-centric than our first option, people who use it absolutely love it.
 While I don’t own this own it would be my top choice if I wanted to use my hoverboard to get to campus, cruise around parks, or walk the dog.

 If you’re in need of a high-capacity hoverboard but don’t want to break the bank, this is a solid option.
-It has the same 265 pound capacity as the above options but comes in a package with slightly smaller wheels and frame.
+It has the same 265-pound capacity as the above options but comes in a package with slightly smaller wheels and frame.

-What Makes A Hoverboard Suitable For 300lbs?
+What Makes A Hoverboard Usable For Large Adults?
+(4 Things)